capuanomat/MattsSoftwareEngineeringReference/README.md

 # Software Engineering Reference
-A personal reference of any and all essential things that should be known as a software engineer/software developer.
-This includes things like references on specific programming languages, git cheat sheets, etc.
+A personal reference of any and all essential things that should be known as a software engineer/developer.
+This includes things like references on specific programming languages, cheat sheets, etc.

 # Frequently Used